HBClab/NiBetaSeries/docs/workflows.rst

         selected_confounds=[''])

-The bold file is optionally temporally filtered (low pass) and smoothedby nilearn before being passed into nistats for modelling by least squares separate (LSS).
+The bold file is optionally temporally filtered (low pass) and smoothed by nilearn before being passed into nistats for modelling by least squares separate (LSS).